eddelbuettel/rcppredis/inst/pubsub/README.md

-## Pub/Sub Example with 'Life' Intra-Daily Market Data
+## Pub/Sub Example with 'Live' Intra-Daily Market Data

 ### What Is This?